Divergence of CAT(0) Cube Complexes and Coxeter Groups: Coxeter Groups

 \section{Coxeter Groups}

 This section explores lower bounds for divergence in Coxeter groups (not necessarily right-angled).
-Together with the thickness machinery developed for Coxeter groups in \cite{BHSC}, which provides upper bounds on divergence, we can compute the exact divergence for many of these groups.
 We use similar arguments to those used in Section \ref{section_higher_bounds}.
 We do not make use of a cube complex in this section.
-Instead, we use the construction of bands in these Van-Kampen diagram which behave similarly to dual curves in CAT(0) cube complex disk diagrams.
+Instead, we use the construction of bands in Van-Kampen diagrams which behave similarly to dual curves in CAT(0) cube complex disk diagrams.
+We refer the reader to \cite[Chapter 4]{Olshanskii} for a background on Van-Kampen diagrams and to \cite{Bahls} for their application to Coxeter groups.

+A characterization of thick Coxeter groups is given in \cite[Proposition A.2]{BHSC} by a class of edge-labelled graphs that can be constructed by an inductive procedure.
+Furthermore, the authors' proof of this proposition provides an upper bound on thickness, and hence divergence, at each step of the inductive construction.
+One can then carefully apply the results in this section, together with the work in \cite{BHSC}, and obtain the exact divergence for a large class of Coxeter groups.

 In this section, we assume all Coxeter diagrams have at least one edge.
 Otherwise, $W_{\Gamma}$ is virtually trivial or virtually free and exhibits either trivial or infinite divergence.